Kerala Blasters FC: 2023–24 season

 Following the winter-breaks, the Blasters took part in the 2024 Indian Super Cup in the month of January.
 They began their campaign on 10 January in a 3–1 over Shillong Lajong FC.
 However, the Blasters were disqualified from the tournament following the two defeats in the rest of the group stage matches.

 The second phase of the league began following the conclusion of the Super Cup, as an injury stricken Blasters made their return on 2 February in a 2–1 defeat against Odisha.
 Following their win against Mohun Bagan in December 2023, the Blasters would win only two out of their rest of the ten league matches (against FC Goa and Hyderabad FC respectively), as they ended the regular season with 33 points at 5th spot in the table, but qualified for the league playoffs for the third consecutive time for the first time in club's history.
 The Blasters met Odisha away from home in the knockout play-offs on 19 April 2024.
 After a goalless first-half, the Blasters took the lead through a second-half goal by Fedor Černych, but a late minute equalizer by Odisha took the game to extra-time, and the home side would score their winner in the extra-time to knock the Blasters out of the tournament as they lost the match by the score of 2–1 at 120 minutes.
 By the end of the season, the Blasters had over a dozen injuries in their squad throughout the season coupled with a dozen suspensions, as the Blasters ended their 2023–24 season without a silverware.

-After topping the goal-scoring charts in the league with 13 goals in 17 games, the Blasters' striker Dimitrios Diamantakos won the league's Golden Boot award, and thus became the first-ever Blasters player to win the award.
-Post-season, on 26 April, the Blasters would bid farewell to their coach Ivan Vukomanović after his three years at the club.
+After topping the goal-scoring charts in the league with 13 goals in 17 games, the Blasters' striker Dimitrios Diamantakos won the league's Golden Boot award.